hyperledger/aries-rfcs/features/0804-didcomm-rpc/README.md

 - a `method` that defines what needs to be done,
 - some `params` in JSON that are up to the requester/server to agree on, and
-- an `id` to connect the response to the request.
+- an (optional) `id` to connect the response to the request.

+The response is likewise simple:

+- a `result` item if the invocation completed successful containing the return results,
+- an `error` item if the invocation failed, containing details about the failure, and
+- the `id` from the request.

 An example of a simple [JSON-RPC] request/response pair from the specification is: